 The first step starts with making sure that whatever the title of the article promises to your audience is what it delivers.
 A good title is crucial, after all, you want people to click through to the content.
 Having a short video or a paragraph of text as an intro to the article can help back up the claims you make in your title and get people interested in clicking through.

-The next step is making content which is interesting, engaging and relevant to your target audience.
+The next step is making content that is interesting, engaging and relevant to your target audience.
 A couple of things you could think of are: